jamii/imp/diary.md

 end
 ```

-Onto aggregation.
+On to aggregation.
 I have a planner that turns this:

 ``` julia
 @join([pn],